-Other artists—such as Sol LeWitt, Hanne Darboven, Joseph Beuys, or Bernd and Hilla Becher—set out to catalog all of experience.
-Still others settle for directing it.
+Sol LeWitt, Hanne Darboven, Joseph Beuys, Sigmar Polke, or Bernd and Hilla Becher may set out to catalog all of experience.
+Others settle for directing it.
 Lawrence Weiner, in block letters, stencils instructions for paintings and installations that may never exist.
 I enjoyed the irony that his room has some of the most comfortable seating, so that one can lay back and dream about following his directions.

 Bruce Nauman, the master of public confrontation, gets an entire dark basement.
 He invites you to force yourself down a narrow chamber, with the chance to see yourself on a monitor from the rear, or to pick a seat on bleachers with nothing to cheer.
 Talk about crowd control.
 As with the Emily Fisher Landau Center or the Met's display of "The Philippe de Montebello Years," is this what the modern museum meant all along?

-I could never have dreamed of Louise Bourgeois as the true madwoman in the attic, upstairs from Serra and Nauman.
-A survey of the Whitney's past, "Full House," has her disrupting art history—back with Abstract Expressionism.
-Here her steel cage, straddled by six spider legs in bronze, looks that much more ominous, machine made, and contemporary.
+Louise Bourgeois plays the madwoman in the attic, upstairs from Serra and Nauman.
+A survey of the Whitney's past, "Full House," had her disrupting art history back with Abstract Expressionism.
+Here her steel cage, straddled by six spider legs in bronze, looks ominous, machine made, and contemporary.
 She comes as late and as naturally to the 1960s as Louise Nevelson.
-Her neighbors a floor below make a short totem pole of stacked wooden blocks look daringly haphazard, dark, and handmade.
+And her neighbors a floor below make a short totem pole of stacked wooden blocks look daringly haphazard, dark, and handmade.

 One sees Dia's commitment to long-term exhibitions of large works not easily known to New Yorkers.
 Naturally de Maria has his space, as with Dia in Soho.
 Serra's Torqued Ellipses are back on view at last, as are oil-slick murals, face to face along a narrow chamber.
 Michael Heizer thrusts four steel-lined pits twenty feet into the ground.
 They turn the expectations of a gallery space and geometric sculpture inside out, as fully as Rachel Whiteread at her best.
 Earthworks have finally come east, but they or the viewer must have flipped upside-down as part of the trip.

-Perhaps I could have expected all that.
-I did not, however, expect all but a Museum of Modern Art entirely for Minimalism.
+I should have expected all that.
+Maybe, too, I should have expected all but a Museum of Modern Art entirely for Minimalism, but that entails more than I ever knew.
 I could have imagined Agnes Martin, her canvases as shy and luminous as Ryman's—but not the scope of a collection that allows the display to change over time, as stages in an evolving career.
 I did not expect so many artists.
 I did not expect the rooms for the Bechers, Bourgeois, Chamberlain, Martin, Nauman, Ryman, Serra, or Judd to span decades apiece.

 With enough false starts and doubling back, I finally covered the main floor, and then I fell into the rooms above and below.
 And this is where I should give up.
 I cannot treat a museum like a blockbuster exhibition, not even one dedicated to industrial blocks.
 I cannot pass judgment on so many careers and enigmatic single holdings.

-Who cares if I do not care for On Karawa or Imi Knoebel?
-Besides, now I know that Karawa painted each date in the vocabulary of the country where he worked at the time, and he destroyed a work in progress if he could not complete it on that day.
-He makes the bare fact of language into a living diary, perhaps one not so unlike the traces of perception in Martin or Ryman.
-Who cares if The Times's head critic calls this America's "greatest generation"?
+Who cares if I do not appreciate On Kawara or Imi Knoebel?
+Besides, now I know that Kawara painted each date in the vocabulary of the country where he worked at the time, and he destroyed a work in progress if he could not complete it on that day.
+He makes the bare fact of language into a diary, not so unlike the traces of perception in Martin or Ryman after all.
+Who cares if the head critic for The Times calls this America's "greatest generation"?
 Art history can do without an awards ceremony, inspirational literature, or the trappings of patriotism.
 Beuys fought on the wrong side from Tom Brokaw anyhow.